Do You Suffer From "Bright Shiny Object Syndrome?"

-My clients are surprised, while we are working together, at my insistence that they do not leave the room to put something away in its proper place.
-They’ll jokingly ask if they can use the restroom.
+My clients are surprised at my insistence that they do not leave the room in which we are working to put something away in its proper place.
+They’ll then jokingly ask for permission to use the restroom.

 But they know this guideline is important.
 Bright Shiny Object Syndrome (BSOS) is most widely used in business to describe “a continual state of distraction brought on by an ongoing belief that there is something new worth pursuing.
 It often comes at the expense of what’s already planned or underway" (productplan.com); its origin is in reference to the child who is always attracted to a shiny new toy.